 Free and low-cost shipping options are in demand from customers.
-How are merchants, online sellers and shippers in general able to keep up?
-Among the best ways to be proactive in reducing your shipping costs and helping to meet customer expectations begin with knowing how you can save money from your shipping carriers.
+How are merchants, online sellers, and shippers in general able to keep up?
+Among the best ways to reduce shipping costs and help meet customer expectations are knowing how to save money from your shipping carriers.
 FedEx offers base discount rates that are available for all their service levels.
-Among the key things to understand about this include:
+Therefore, here are the key things to understand about this include:

 Discounts are a percentage off of published base rates found in the FedEx Service Guide, which is available to review here.

-Base rates are determined by the distance between the origin and destination (also known as “zone”) and the charged weight of the package.
+Base rates are determined by the distance between the origin and destination (also known as “zone”) and the package charged weight.

 These rates do not change with variations in a shipper’s volume.

-The possibility to cap or limit the yearly price increase is often identified within FedEx contracts.
+- Explore the possibility of capping or limiting the yearly price increase within the FedEx agreement.

 FedEx Earned Discounts

-Very simply, the more you ship the more you can save when it comes to understanding how earned discounts work with FedEx.
-A key factor to consider is to make sure all zones are included within your annualized transportation spend.
+Very simply, the more you ship, the more you can save when it comes to understanding how earned discounts work with FedEx.
+A key consideration is ensuring all zones are included within your annualized transportation spend.
 Additionally, some key tips to consider include:

 Earned discounts can be in combination with based discounts with both referring to the annualized transportation charges of your FedEx contract.